New Driver Revocation | New Driver Revoked Licence

 A New Driver that accumulates 6 or more penalty points within this two-year probationary period will have their Driving Licence Automatically Revoked by the DVLA.

 At Kang & Co Solicitors, we understand that a new driver can make a genuine mistake when driving and our lawyers are here to advise and represent new drivers at the Magistrates’ Court to assist in avoiding your driving licence being revoked.
 If your driving licence is revoked, this could have serious repercussions on your job, your family life and education.
-Call our Specialist Driving Offence Solicitors on 0345 222 9955 or complete our Contact Form at the bottom of this page for an initial telephone assessment about your case.
+Call our Specialist Driving Offence Solicitors on 0345 222 9955 or complete our Contact Form for an initial telephone assessment about your case.